Bunion Correction Surgery

 In the majority of cases, non-surgical bunion treatments should be used first to slow the progression of a bunion and reduce or alleviate any symptoms.
 Measures that result in better foot mechanics and reduce stress on the big toe joint may be enough for some people to adequately slow down bunion progression, reduce pain and avoid a surgical procedure.

-Bunion Correction Surgery (Bunionectomy)
+Corrective Bunion Procedures (Bunionectomy)

 Bunion surgery is recommended when conservative measures fail to provide adequate relief.
 Surgery is the only way to correct bone alignment and repair soft tissues (tendons and ligaments).